 2. Don’t Be Afraid of Mobile Marketing

-While you are building your email list, do the same with your SMS/TXT list and use it!
+While you are building your email list, do the same with your SMS/TXT list and use a simple message service.
 Don’t be as aggressive as with email marketing though – perhaps send out a text a week before your event and then the day before.
 Be sure you segment your SMS/TXT list by area codes and use appropriately so you aren’t spamming fans in Kansas about your next gig in Kentucky.

 3. Know The Local Market